- Scholarship Cautions

 - Take the ACT test (possibly twice), plan on taking it again as a senior.

-Make an appointment with Ms. Betts in the College & Career Center before you leave for summer break to make sure you are on track.
+Make an appointment with Mrs. Marshall in the College & Career Center before you leave for summer break to see what you can do to prepare for your senior year.

 Senior Advice for Scholarships